 Sending out a test survey round to employees is a good idea to confirm that the survey process works as expected.

-- Select a survey by clicking on the green "View" icon
+2. Select a survey schedule by clicking on the green View icon

-- Select individual employees to add to the test round or select a whole segment of employees
+5. Select individual employees or a whole segment to add to the test round

-Once the test round has been sent, the employees will receive the survey via email/SMS/Kiosk containing the survey.
+Once the test round has been sent, the employees will receive the survey via email or SMS containing the survey.
 If kiosk has been set up, also kiosk employees will be able to participate.

 Test rounds soft close instantly meaning that they are only open for two weeks from the day the test is sent.

 Once you have launched your regular survey, you will still be able to switch between the regular and test survey results.